MatiasFazzito/SQL/README.md

 ### 📌 `asign_staff_to_all_concerts()`

 **Description:**
-Performs the full assignment of staff for **all specialties** to **all registered concerts** in the database.
+Performs staff assignment for **all specialties** across **all concerts** registered in the database.

-**Purpose and Benefits:**
+**Purpose and benefits:**
-- Executes a complete staff assignment for all events in a single operation.
+- Executes the full staff assignment process for all events in a single step.
 - Useful for simulations, testing, or initial data loads.
-- Ensures every concert has the minimum required staff by specialty.
+- Ensures every concert has at least the minimum required staff per specialty.
+- **Alternative to the `after_concert_insert` trigger**: this procedure can be used manually if the user prefers not to rely on the automatic trigger when inserting new concerts.

 **How it works:**
-1. Iterates through all concerts using a cursor.
+1. Iterates through all registered concerts using a cursor.
-2. For each concert, calls `assign_specialty_to_concert()` for each specialty (1 through 4).
+2. For each concert, calls the `assign_specialty_to_concert` procedure for each specialty type (1 to 4).

-**Tables involved:**
+**Involved tables:**
-- `concert`: to fetch all event IDs.
+- `concert`: to iterate through all events.
 - `asignation`: to insert the resulting staff assignments.
-- `staff`: indirectly accessed by the internal procedure.
+- `staff`: accessed indirectly via the internal procedure.

 **Procedures used:**
 - `assign_specialty_to_concert()`

 ---